 The successful candidate will join a group of supportive and productive computational biologists in the Department of Biomedical Informatics and have an opportunity to collaborate with world-class biologists in the Harvard medical area.
 Recent fellows from the lab have gone to faculty positions at top institutions, including Harvard (3), University of Chicago, IFOM (Milan), EBI (European Bioinformatics Institute in Cambridge, UK), Peking University, and many others.

-An ideal candidate will have a Ph.D. in computational biology/bioinformatics/computer science or another quantitative field as well as excellent programming and communication skills.
-A substantial experience in analysis of high-throughput sequencing data is highly desirable.
-We are particularly interested in hiring at least one fellow with a rigorous statistical background.
+An ideal candidtae will have a Ph.D in computational biology/bioinformatics/computer science or another quantitative field, as well as excellent programming and communication skills.
+Substantial experience in analysis of high-throughput sequencing data is highly desirable.
+We are particularly interested in hiring at least one fellow with a rigorous statistics background.
 Those with an outstanding record in a quantitative field without significant exposure to biology may also be considered.
-Exceptional bioinformaticians with interests not specifically mentioned above are also encouraged to apply.

 There are multiple openings for graduate students.
 The focus of the work will be computational, but, if desired, the student will have an opportunity to carry out wet-lab work in one of the collaborating laboratories.